modelreg/modelreg/README.md

 -------

 We intend to keep this all in the open, and thus all the code in here is licensed AGPL, unless stated otherwise.
-For the full terms, see `LICENSE`.
+For the full terms, see [LICENSE](LICENSE).

 <!-- vim:set syntax=markdown: -->